n04ln/gilbert.nvim/README.md

 `gilbert.nvim` is neovim plugin that easy file upload to gist using [NoahOrberg/gilbert](http://github.com/NoahOrberg/gilbert).

 ## Requirements
+- only use MacOS
+  - because this plugin is using `open` command(to open Upload gist).
+  - Linux, and Windows does not Command.
 - go
 - glide
   - But it is NOT using now because `$XDG_CONFIG_HOME` is NOT included `$GOPATH`.
 And dependent packages are installed by `util/dep.sh` and it placed `$GOPATH`. (cannot be vendoring)